aneesh-joseph/airflow/BREEZE.rst

   -p, --python <PYTHON_MAJOR_MINOR_VERSION>
           Python version used for the image.
 This is always major/minor version.

+          Note that versions 2.7 and 3.5 are only valid when installing Airflow 1.10 with --install-airflow-version or --install-airflow-reference flags.

           One of:

                  2.7 3.5 3.6 3.7 3.8